Table Of Contents

 Enabling MVRP Dynamic VLAN Creation

 VLANs can be created dynamically when MVRP is enabled.
 This can be done only if VTP is in transparent mode.
-To enable an MVRP dynamic VLAN, perform the following task.
+To enable an MVRP dynamic VLAN, complete the following steps.

 SUMMARY STEPS